Robocallers Took $3M From Trump and Hillary Donors, Donated $19

 Tunstall had made an initial appearance in U.S. District Court on Tuesday, and Reyes and Davies are set for their first appearances on Wednesday, federal authorities said.

-If convicted of all counts, Tunstall and Reyes could face as much as 125 years in prison.
+If convicted of all counts, Tunstall and Reyes could face a maximum of 125 years behind bars.
 Davies could be imprisoned for up to 65 years.